mautic/developer-documentation-new/docs/plugins/mvc.rst

 Due to the use of AJAX, Mautic uses some elements of the ``passthroughVars`` array to manipulate the user interface.

-For responses that include main content (for example, routes a user would click to), you should set at least ``activeLink`` and ``route``.
+For responses that include main content - for example, routes a user would click to - you should set at least ``activeLink`` and ``route``.

-.. list-table:: Common passthroughVars
+.. list-table:: Common ``passthroughVars``
-   :widths: 20 10 10 60
+   :widths: 20 20 20 40
    :header-rows: 1

    * - Key